|

 There are three mistakes people make that prevents an apology from happening:

 - You didn't mean to hurt your partner.
 It is rare that we intentionally cause pain to our partner.
-So if you only apologize when we hurt them intentionally, you won't be apologizing much.
+So if you only apologize when you hurt them intentionally, you won't be apologizing much.
 It's as if you are saying, "I didn't mean to hurt you so you shouldn't feel hurt."

 You may feel shame that your partner is in distress and you don’t know how to take responsibility without being overcome with self-blame.
 Your focus turns to how you can never be good enough for your partner and then they find themselves having to take care of you rather than you repairing the hurt you caused.
 You must develop some shame resilience so you can relieve the pain of your partner.
 There is no shame in feeling shame but if you stay there you won't be able to repair.
 Explore where it comes from.